georgevetticaden/multi-agent-health-insight-system/README.md

 Traditional single-agent approaches fail at complex health data processing because they try to do everything at once.
 This project embraces **specialized agent collaboration** where each agent excels at one critical task:

-1. **Extraction requires perfection** - The Extractor Agent focuses solely on 100% accurate data capture
+1. **Extraction requires perfection** - The Extractor Agent focuses solely on highly accurate data capture
 2. **Analysis requires intelligence** - The Analyst Agent leverages enterprise tools for complex queries
 3. **Scale requires specialization** - Processing 200+ pages demands optimized context windows